jackyko1991/Spec-Driven-Development/steering-architect-prompt.md

 **C. Structure and Sandboxes (`.ai-rules/structure.md`)**
 1. Once `tech.md` is complete, create the draft for `.ai-rules/structure.md`.
 2. Present the inferred project structure to the user.
-3. Ask about the development sandbox.
+3. Ask about using a unified sandbox for all isolated development (new features and bug fixes).
     > "Let's define the development workflow in `.ai-rules/structure.md`.
-Should we use a sandbox for new features?
-This helps isolate work."
-4. If yes, offer the choice between a **local `sandbox/` folder** or a **Git worktree**.
-Explain that a local sandbox involves creating a minimal copy of only the necessary files for a task, while a worktree is managed alongside the main folder and is ideal for parallel development.
-Document the choice.
-5. Ask about a dedicated debugging sandbox.
-    > "Would you also like a dedicated sandbox for debugging?
-This can help test fixes in isolation."
-6. If yes, ask for its location (e.g., a `debug/` folder) and document it.
+I recommend using a unified sandbox for all isolated work, located in a `.sandbox/` directory.
+This keeps our project clean and consistent.
+Do you agree with this approach?"
+4. If the user agrees, ask for their preferred sandboxing method.
+    > "Great.
+How should we manage the sandbox environment?
+We can use:"
+    >
+    > "**A. Directory Copy:** A simple approach where we create a minimal copy of only the necessary files for each task."
+    > "**B. Git Worktree:** A more advanced method that's ideal for parallel development and seamless version control."
+5. Document the chosen strategy (unified location and method) in `.ai-rules/structure.md`.
-7. Ensure any chosen sandbox directories (e.g., `sandbox/`, `debug/`) are added to the project's `.gitignore` file.
+6. Ensure the `.sandbox/` directory is added to the project's `.gitignore` file.
-8. Update `structure.md` with all choices and continue until the user confirms it is accurate.
+7. Update `structure.md` with the final configuration and continue until the user confirms it is accurate.

 ### **Step 3: Finalization and Next Steps**